SolaceTraining/solace-workshop-scs/codelab.md

 ![SCS Sample Implementation](images/ScsProcessorCodeSnippet.png)

-* One last thing to look at and then we'll deploy your first source!
+* One last thing to look at and then we'll run your first source!
 Go ahead and open your application.yml file.
 This file holds the bindings that tells the SCS binder how to connect your input/output channels to the specified middleware at runtime.

 ![SCS Application Config File](images/ScsApplicationYaml.png)